 In fact, you really shouldn’t be putting anything with any scent at all in your tent – no soaps, foods, lotions, or cooking equipment because scents can attract all sorts and sizes of animals.

 Everyone having access to the things they need on a daily basis will help keep things simple at the campsite.
-Organizing by category rather than by family is one simple trick to save you some space and sanity.
+Organizing by category rather than by family member is one simple trick to save you some space and sanity.

 For instance, instead of each person packing their own shoes in their bag, have a tote for everyone’s shoes.
 The tote can live outside (especially if it is a plastic tote that won’t take on water!) and keep extra dirt out of the sleeping areas.